donbright/piliko/README.md

 ======

-Piliko is a very, very, very rough implementation of some formulas from Rational Trigonmetry in a computer language.
+Piliko is a very, very, very rough implementation of some formulas from Rational Trigonmetry in the computer language called Python.

 Current status
 ==============